N1nEmAn/firmware-mod-kit-fast/README.md

 # Firmware Mod Kit FAST Usage Guide

 ## Highlights

-- **Quick and Easy Firmware Extraction**: This tool allows you to use the Firmware Mod Kit (FMK) for firmware extraction with ease.
+- **🚀 Quick and Easy Firmware Extraction**: This tool allows you to use the Firmware Mod Kit (FMK) for firmware extraction with ease.
-- **No Configuration Needed**: No need to worry about GCC, binwalk, or Python version incompatibilities.
+- **🔧 No Configuration Needed**: No need to worry about GCC, binwalk, or Python version incompatibilities.
-- **Ready to Use Out of the Box**: Start extracting firmware immediately without any setup hassles.
+- **📦 Ready to Use Out of the Box**: Start extracting firmware immediately without any setup hassles.
-- **Efficient Extraction**: Quickly extract kernel images, file systems, and more from your firmware.
+- **⚡ Efficient Extraction**: Quickly extract kernel images, file systems, and more from your firmware.
-- **Star Us on GitHub**: If you find this tool useful, please give us a star!
+- **⭐ Star Us on GitHub**: If you find this tool useful, please give us a star!

 ## Why I Created It

-The motivation for creating this tool stemmed from encountering issues with the original Firmware Mod Kit (FMK) when it failed to work for me.
-I found a reliable Docker image from the repository bnzm5270/firmware-mod-kit, which I initially used as a reference.
-To ensure stability and better control, I adapted and copied the Docker setup to my own Docker account.
-I appreciate the original work done by bnzm5270, which served as the foundation for this project.
+The motivation for creating this tool stemmed from my personal experiences with the original Firmware Mod Kit (FMK).
+Despite its potential, the original FMK often failed to work for me due to various compatibility issues.

+In my quest for a solution, I discovered a reliable Docker image from the repository bnzm5270/firmware-mod-kit.
+This image worked well initially and served as a valuable reference point.

+To ensure greater stability and control, I decided to adapt and copy the Docker setup to my own Docker account.
+This adaptation was crucial in creating a more reliable and user-friendly tool.

+I deeply appreciate the original work done by bnzm5270, which laid the foundation for this project.
+Without their contributions, this tool would not have been possible. 🙏

 ## Dependencies